Action is the primary key: a categorical framework for episodic memories and logical reasoning: Categorical description of episodic memory

 \subsection{``\textit{do}"--``\textit{be done}" decomposition}

-In natural languages, the basic components of a sentence are the \textit{subject}, \textit{verb}, and \textit{object}.
-Although there are wide variations in their grammars, these basic components are common among human natural languages.
-This fact implies that the pair of \textit{subject} and \textit{object} is a basic unit of our episode recognition.

-Among the various research items of linguistics, causatives have been attracting the attention of researchers.
-An example of a typical causative sentence is ``Bob opened the door."
-This sentence can be decomposed into the following two elements: ``Bob let the door open" and ``The door opened."
-These two elements are then bounded by a causal relationship (Fig. \ref{schema}).
-Such a correspondence between the transitive verb ``\textit{let open}" and the intransitive verb ``\textit{open}" is a quite common phenomenon among various languages.
+Figure \ref{schema} shows a preceding concept from cognitive linguistics: causal chain model\cite{croft1991,Ohori}.
+The event ``Bob opened the door." is decomposed into two elemental events: ``Bob let the door open" and ``The door opened."

-The episode ``Bob loves Alice" may has a hidden causative structure.
-As a result of Bob's love, Alice is in a situation of ``\textit{being loved.}" Namely, the action ``\textit{loves}" is decomposed into the pair ``\textit{loves}" and ``\textit{is loved.}" This ``\textit{do}"--``\textit{be done}" decomposition enables a symmetric description concerning Bob and Alice.
+Alice is in a situation of ``\textit{being loved}" because Bob loves Alice.
+This consideration leads the idea ``\textit{do}"--``\textit{be done}" decomposition.
+Namely, the action ``\textit{loves}" is decomposed into the pair ``\textit{loves}" and ``\textit{is loved.}" This decomposition enables a symmetric description concerning Bob and Alice and fulfilling the requirement that an action has a participant.

-According to observations of language development of young children\cite{Tomasello2000}, children develop independent grammars for each verb after they have acquired uses of single elements.
-Most of these grammars are combinations of subject--verb, while combinations of subject--verb--object elements seems more advanced.
-The unit of subject--verb combination is thus an essential unit of episode description.